Do I need a VISA to enter Hungary?

 Public transport is free for citizens of the European Union and Switzerland over the age of 65, but the presentation of an identity card or passport may nevertheless be required during a possible control.

-Your student card will allow you to get reduced rates in some establishments (museums, some baths, etc.), so do not forget to take this document to come in Hungary.
+Your student card will allow you to get reduced rates in some establishments (museums, some baths, etc.), so do not forget to take these documents to come in Hungary.